View from above Saigon sky bar revolution

-Attracting a steady amount of celebrities as well as affluent locals and tourists, drinks and food served at rooftop bars here are unsurprisingly on the pricier side.
+Attracting a steady clientele of celebrities as well as affluent locals and tourists, drinks and food served at rooftop bars here are unsurprisingly on the pricier side.
 Nonetheless, with excellent service, stylish ambiance, and lively crowd, a night out (or two) at Ho Chi Minh’s most popular rooftop bars or sky bars is definitely well worth the extra expense.
-Read on to discover our worth visiting bars in Saigon.
+Read on to discover our bars worth visiting in Saigon.

 Saigon Rooftop Bar